e-conomic/git-fork/README.md

 	git-fork new-feature-branch

-The first time you run it it will ask for Github credentials that are used to generate a personal oauth token which is stored in `~/.config/git-fork.json`.
+The first time you run `git-fork` it will ask for Github credentials that are used to generate a personal oauth token which is stored in `~/.config/git-fork.json`.
 No credentials are stored.

-It will setup up tracking for you so to push your changes to your fork you just need to go to the local repo and do a `git push` from your branch.
+The upstream repo that you forked from is added as the `upstream` remote and your local master is updated with changes from `upstream/master` everytime you do a new fork.

-The upstream repo that you forked from is added as the `upstream` remote
+When you do a fork it will setup tracking for you.
+To push your changes to your fork simply go to the local repo and do a `git push` from your branch.

 ## License